How to Write a Novella: 7 Tips From an Expert

 - A protagonist leaves the comfort of their everyday life and ventures out in pursuit of something they want.

-- Just as they are about to achieve this (land the job, prevent the apocalypse, triumphantly reclaim the family swimming cap factory) a conflict is thrown up and they realize there’s a price to pay.
+- Just as tension rises to a boiling point and they are about to succeed (land the job, prevent the apocalypse, triumphantly reclaim the family swimming cap factory) a conflict is thrown up and they realize there’s a price to pay.

 - They must decide whether to pay the price or not and live with the consequences!